Mom charged in death of 5-year-old found dead in Queens

 He was found in his 9-year-old sister's bedroom, where he appeared to have been dead for at least 12 hours.

-He was pronounced dead at Jamaica Hospital, and his parents were questioned but no charges filed.
+He was pronounced dead at Jamaica Hospital, and his parents were questioned but no charges filed at the time.

-He had been given medication the night before, and the parents then left the house to visit a nearby friend.
-The boy was left in the house with his five brothers and sisters, the oldest being 15 years old.
+Authorities say he had been given epilepsy medication the night before, after his parents had left the house to visit a nearby friend.
+The boy was left in at home with his five brothers and sisters, the oldest being 15 years old.
+Prosecutors say Reinoso instructed her 11-year-old daughter, by phone, to administer the boy's second dose of anti-seizure medication for epilepsy.

 His parents then did not disturb him for most of Sunday because they thought he was sleeping, they told detectives.
 When they finally checked on him, his body was lifeless and cold.